 There are two main techniques for reconstructing your breast:

-- Implant reconstruction: Inserting an implant that's filled with salt water (saline), silicone gel, or a combination of the two.
+- Implant reconstruction: Inserting an implant that's filled with saline (salt water) or silicone gel.

 - Autologous or "flap" reconstruction: Using tissue transplanted from another part of your body (such as your belly, thigh, or back).
 Autologous reconstruction also may include an implant.